11 Ways to Set Your Marketing Automation Platform up for Success in the New Year

 7. Audit lead scoring

 Are the scoring attributes you’ve used still relevant to marketing and sales?
+Do they match your ICP?
 Are the triggers working as you’d planned?
 Do the point values associated with each one still make sense?
 Take this opportunity to review your scoring programs and the MQLs it produces.
 Are they meeting the right expectations?
 Is there an opportunity for improvement?